 These parameters structure the Writing 7100 curriculum.
-The central task of 7100, and the task students typically find to be of most immediate value, is described in the course rationale: "...we want you to leave the course with an advanced draft of a syllabus and a selection of assignments you can use in your First-Year Writing Seminar."
-This task is one of three course goals laid out in the rationale incorporated into the syllabus when I began administering the course in 2003.
-The other two goals are as follows: "we want to introduce you to the challenges of teaching Writing Seminars with a disciplinary focus.... we hope this seminar will be a laboratory in learning and teaching...."
+The central task of 7100, and the task with the greatest immediate value, is described in the course rationale: "... we want you to leave the course with an advanced draft of a syllabus and a selection of assignments you can use in your First-Year Writing Seminar."
+This task is one of three course goals laid out in the rationale incorporated into the syllabus when I began administering the course.
+The other two goals are as follows: "we want to introduce you to the challenges of teaching Writing Seminars with a disciplinary focus" and "we hope this seminar will be a laboratory in learning and teaching."

 In addition to explaining why we ask students to do certain kinds of work, this rationale is intended to defuse resistance to the course.
-During the first years I taught Writing 7100 it was impossible to miss the resentful attitudes many students brought to the class.
-Many came to the course with an open mind.
+The first few times I taught Writing 7100 it was impossible to miss the resentful attitudes many students brought to the class.
+True, many came to the course with an open mind.
 The course won over some skeptics.
-Nevertheless, graduate student discourse in general circulation sometimes disparaged Teaching Writing as a waste of time; this discourse shaped some students' perceptions of the course before they ever enrolled.
+But, graduate student discourse in general circulation sometimes disparaged Teaching Writing as a waste of time; this discourse shaped student perceptions of the course before they ever enrolled.

-Some attitude is to be expected whenever you impose a requirement on anyone.
-Add to that an attitude towards teaching that can border on disdain.
-The position of many research faculty-learned and imitated by many graduate students-can be summarized as follows: teaching is a necessary and sometimes pleasurable part of our job, but it is a distraction from the real work of research.
+Negative attitudes are to be expected whenever you impose a requirement on anyone, and 7100 and 7101 are taught as requirements for our TA positions.
+Add to that an attitude towards teaching, itself, that can border on disdain.
+The position of some research faculty-learned and imitated by some graduate students-can be summarized as follows: Teaching is a necessary and sometimes pleasurable part of our job, but it is a distraction from the real work of research.
 Time spent teaching is time taken away from higher priority activities.
-Teacher training is an even lower priority: first, because faculty and graduate students should be able to translate their own intelligence and experience into their teaching; second, because too much devotion to teaching can be seen as a lack of commitment to research.
-As one respondent to the anthropology study wrote, "Let's be honest, too much time spent developing one's teaching can be detrimental to one's career in academe." ^[10]
+Teacher training is an even lower priority: first, because faculty and graduate students should be able to translate their own intelligence and experience into their teaching; second, because too much devotion to teaching can be interpreted as a lack of commitment to research.
+One respondent to the anthropology study wrote, "Let's be honest, too much time spent developing one's teaching can be detrimental to one's career in academe."

-When I began directing Writing 7100 I initiated curricular changes intended, in part, to foreground the value of the course to the people who were required to take it.
+When I began directing Writing 7100, I initiated curricular changes intended to foreground the value of the course to the people who were required to take it.
 I hope this value is now apparent-not when the course ends, or years later, after they have enough teaching experience to value the experience-but before students walk into the first session on the first day.
-One of the most significant changes turned out to involve making graduate student writing an explicit element of the course, particularly through the first writing assignment (about which I say more below).^[11] During the time I have taught 7100 and 7101, I have learned to see attention to graduate writing as a way to foreground the value of these courses.
-Since graduate students have to write their way out of graduate school, and (hopefully) into jobs, a course that helps them develop as writers, even if that is not its primary function, is of real and lasting value.
+One significant change involved making graduate student writing an explicit element of the course, particularly through the first writing assignment.
+During the time I have taught 7100 and 7101, I have learned that attention to graduate writing can help foreground the value of these courses.
+Since graduate students have to write their way out of graduate school, and (hopefully) into jobs, a course that helps them develop as writers, even if that is not its primary function, has real and lasting value.